21mdr1/dog-app/README.md

 ### APIs

-- No external APIs will be used for the first sprint
+- The multiavatar API will be used to generate user avatars off the user's username

 ### Sitemap